MedicareFAQ

 Does Medicare Cover Hip Replacement Surgery?

+How much does a hip replacement cost with Medicare?
 Medicare covers hip replacement surgery when your doctor determines it is medically necessary.
 Whether your procedure is performed as an inpatient or outpatient determines which part of Medicare pays and what you owe.
-Here is what you need to know about costs, recovery coverage, and how to minimize your out-of-pocket expenses in 2026.
+Here is what you need to know about Medicare joint replacement coverage, recovery costs, and how to minimize your out-of-pocket expenses in 2026.

 Updated July 6, 20268 min read